evkx/evkx.github.io/content/models/lucid/air/Air_Sapphire/_index.md

 ## Drivetrain

-Lucid Air Saphire has an all-wheel drive system supported by three motors.
+Lucid Air Sapphire has an all-wheel drive system supported by three motors.
 One on front axle, and two on rear axle.
 The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 The  suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
 The ground clearance with this suspension is 126 mm.

 ### Steering

-Dynamic steering is standard on the Lucid Air Saphire.
+Dynamic steering is standard on the Lucid Air Sapphire.
 Dynamic steering varies the steering ratio as a function of driving speed.

 ### Brakes